bainsy88/Ibm-Containers-Labs-Denmark/1-Intro-to-IBM-Containers-and-Docker.md

 In this task, you will work with two public Docker images, [Let's Chat](https://github.com/sdelements/lets-chat) and [MongoDB](https://www.mongodb.org/).
 The Let's Chat image is a web application that allows users to create message rooms for collaboration.
 MongoDB is an open source, document-oriented database designed with both scalability and developer agility in mind.

-First, you will need to pull them down locally from the public [DockerHub](https://hub.docker.com/), which is a repository for Docker images.
+First, you will need to pull them down locally from the public [Docker Hub](https://hub.docker.com/), which is a repository for Docker images.
 By pulling (i.e., downloading) these images we will have them available on our workstation, which is required to run the images locally to learn how they function.

-1. Pull the MongoDB image from DockerHub
+1. Pull the MongoDB image from Docker Hub

         $ docker pull mongo
         Using default tag: latest